Automotivated/vroom/README.md

 ```

 ## [Compilation](https://www.youtube.com/watch?v=KWJEM5Vcxmk)
-Because we're using [webpack](https://webpack.github.io/) you need to run the following command during development from the root.

-We're using [hot module replacement](https://webpack.github.io/docs/hot-module-replacement.html) for active development, this will start a webserver at [http://localhost:8080/](http://localhost:8080/)
+We're using [webpack](https://webpack.github.io/) with [hot module replacement](https://webpack.github.io/docs/hot-module-replacement.html) for active development.
+Run the following command in the project root and it will start a webserver at [http://localhost:8080/](http://localhost:8080/).
 ```sh
 npm run dev
 ```